OpenNebula/docs/source/open_cluster_deployment/networking_setup/openvswitch.rst

 This section describes how to use `Open vSwitch <http://openvswitch.org/>`__ on VXLAN networks.
 To use VXLAN you need to use a specialized version of the Open vSwtich driver that incorporates the features of the :ref:`VXLAN <vxlan>` driver.
 It's necessary to be familiar with these two drivers, their configuration options, benefits, and drawbacks.

 The VXLAN overlay network is used as a base with the Open vSwitch (instead of regular Linux bridge) on top.
-Traffic on the lowest level is isolated by the VXLAN encapsulation protocol, and Open vSwitch still allows to use the second level isolation by 802.1Q VLAN tags **inside the encapsulated traffic**.
-Main isolation is always provided by VXLAN, not 802.1Q VLANs.
+Traffic on the lowest level is isolated by the VXLAN encapsulation protocol and Open vSwitch still allows second level isolation by 802.1Q VLAN tags **inside the encapsulated traffic**.
+The main isolation is always provided by VXLAN, not 802.1Q VLANs.
 If 802.1Q is required to isolate the VXLAN, the driver needs to be configured with user-created 802.1Q tagged physical interface.

 This hierarchy is important to understand.